stevenfollis/azure-devops-refarch/Readme.md

 ### Triggers

-Pipelines are initiated via triggers, which contain the logic that determines how and when a pipeline beings execution.
+Pipelines are initiated via [Triggers](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers), which contain the logic that determines how and when a pipeline beings execution.
 Triggers can be configured in a variety of ways:

 * **Manual** will require that an operator initiate a new build